 It is possible to find cheaper units that may not be in such a desirable area.
 Click on the link here to take you to the Ecay Trade free classified section of this site where hundreds of properties are listed.
 Alternatively go to the Ecay Cayman Islands Business Directory and check under Cayman Islands Real Estate and Developers for local agents who offer rentals and Property Management

-Average monthly electricity charge (including air conditioning) for 1 to 2 bedrooms ranges from $100 to $250.
+Average monthly electricity charge (including air conditioning) for 1 to 2 bedrooms ranges from $250 to $350.
 However, some may be more if they do not have good insulation.
 We would recommend monitoring your consumption for the first month so you do not get any nasty surprises when your bill comes in.
 Average monthly water charge range from $50 to $100.
 If you are renting a house with a pool, you should expect far higher water bills than stated above.
-Security deposits are required for electricity and water services and apartment/property size.
-Electricity $100 to $500 and water roughly $200.

-Generally the cost of cable (approximately $75 per month) is included in monthly rental charge.
-Weststar now offers some great upgrade packages should you wish to get more movies or sports channels etc.
+Generally the cost of cable (approximately $75 per month for a basic package) is included in monthly rental charge.

 Basic monthly connection with voicemail is approximately $15.
 Long distance charges range from $0.50 to $0.90 per minute within the Caribbean, $0.60 to $1.20 per minute to the US & Canada and $0.80 to $1.60 per minute for the rest of the world.
 Security deposit for new phone service ranges from $100 to $350, dependent upon payment method.

 Please note that these amounts quoted are rough.
 Check out the Ecay Cayman Islands Business Directory to get information on Cayman Islands Telecommunication Companies.
-Since the advent of telecoms competition rates have plummeted and some good deals are now available from: Telecayman, Digicel and Westtel.
+Since the advent of telecoms competition rates have plummeted and some good deals are now available from: Digicel and Logic.

 The cost of a basic mid-size used car can range from $3,500 to $10,000 depending on size and age.
 Insurance premiums generally range from $500 to $1,500 per year.
 Some discounts are available and it is worthwhile to arrange a reference letter from a previous insurer.
 Check out the Ecay Business Directory for a full list of Insurance Providers in the Cayman Islands.